thdelmas/thdelmas/README.md

 - Decentralized Big Data
 - After world journalism
 - Improved logical sophism detector
+  - Make it run live on TV during elections campains

 ## Support me
 > I'm super happy if my work is useful and even more if you enjoy it